 Continuing this theme, this year’s festival will celebrate emerging student work from those taking the first steps towards a professional career, and aims to provide a platform to encourage conversation and camaraderie across schools and experiences.

 The festival features four separate student competitions: the narrative film competition; the documentary film competition; the experimental film competition; and the super shorts competition.
-The festival will also feature a works-in-progress category, designed to showcase Yale work in various post-production phases, and will be an opportunity to receive feedback from peers and professionals.

 With broadly set categories, we hope to put together a program that encompasses of variety of genres, media, experiences, and cinematic journeys.
 We are especially on the lookout for films that challenge the ways in which we think about the world and each other and that engage with relevant issues effecting us today.
 From discussions of race and gender, to politics, to the evolving concept of the family, we are searching for work that can not only offer a cinematic escape but also deeper insight into contemporary society.
 That being said, all films are encouraged to submit work!